G-SURENDRA/chicken-disease-classification-DL/README.md

 The project includes a local web application that allows users to provide an image and obtain a disease classification prediction.

-Screenshots and demonstration images can be added here as the project is further documented.

 ## 🚀 Future Improvements
-Improve model generalization with additional training data Add more disease categories
+Improve model generalization with additional training data

+Add more disease categories

 Perform systematic hyperparameter optimization

-Add confusion matrix and detailed classification metrics Add automated model testing
+Add confusion matrix and detailed classification metrics

+Add automated model testing

 Deploy the application to a cloud platform

 Add model monitoring

 Improve the prediction interface